Extremality and dynamically defined measures, part II: Measures from conformal dynamical systems: Introduction

 \begin{convention} $\Hyp$ denotes the collection of affine hyperplanes in $\R^d$. \end{convention}

 \begin{convention} The symbol $\triangleleft$ will be used to indicate the end of a nested proof. \end{convention}

+\begin{convention} The Hausdorff dimension of a set $S$ is denoted by $\HD(S)$, and $\scrH^s(S)$ denotes the $s$-dimensional Hausdorff measure of $S$. \end{convention}

 {\bf Acknowledgements.} The first-named author was supported in part by a 2014-2015 Faculty Research Grant from the University of Wisconsin--La Crosse.
 The second-named author was supported in part by the Simons Foundation grant \#245708.
-The third-named author was supported in part by the EPSRC Programme Grant EP/J018260/1.
+The third-named author was supported in part by the EPSRC Programme Grant EP/J018260/1, and by a fellowship from the Royal Society.
 The fourth-named author was supported in part by the NSF grant DMS-1361677.
+We thank the referee for useful comments and catching a number of typos that helped improve the readability, and also for asking questions that led to the inclusion of Appendix \ref{appendix}.